Nerve changes and cancer drugs

 In some cases, your doctor might prescribe other treatments such as vitamin supplements, or drugs such as amifostine.

 Some people find that complementary therapies such as massage or reflexology can help to reduce pain.
 Talk to your doctor if you are thinking of using any complementary therapies to make sure it is safe for you to use them.
+The ACUFOCIN trial is looking at acupuncture for people with breast cancer or myeloma and have peripheral neuropathy caused by chemotherapy.

 If you are having problems managing at home because of difficulty using your hands, talk to your doctor or nurse.
 You may be able to get specialist help from an occupational therapist or physiotherapist.